Mononucleosis (Mono)Skip to the navigation

 - Swollen lymph nodes (sometimes called swollen glands).

 Most cases of mono do not require treatment, but you still need to take care of yourself until the illness goes away.
 You should see your doctor to make sure your symptoms are not caused by a treatable infection, such as strep throat.
-If it is certain you have mono:

 Who to see